Why Participate in Students@Work

 Step 7: Once you are ready for your program to go live, click the “Unarchive” button in the top right corner and confirm that you want to unarchive it.

-***Note*** If there is someone new who will be managing your program, please contact Brianna Green at Brianna.Green@nc.gov.
+***Note*** If there is someone new who will be managing your program, please contact Megan Johnson at megan.johnson@nc.gov.
 All businesses should also see additional notes at the end of this document.

 Step 1: Create your NCBCE profile at go.wblnavigator.org/sign-up.
 You will be told that your account is pending, but you will still have some functionality on the website while you are waiting on your registration to be validated.